event4u-app/data-helpers/starlight/src/content/docs/guides/contributing.md

 Thank you for considering contributing to Data Helpers!
 This guide will help you get started.

 :::tip[New to Forking?]
-If you're new to the fork and pull request workflow, check out our detailed [Fork & Pull Request Guide](/data-helpers/guides/fork-and-pull-request/) for step-by-step instructions on how to fork, work locally, and create pull requests.
+If you're new to the fork and pull request workflow, check out our detailed [Fork & Pull Request Guide](/data-helpers/guides/fork-and-pull-request/) for step-by-step instructions on how to fork, work locally and create pull requests.
 :::

 ## Getting Started